goodudetheboy/ragebait-generator/SETUP.md

 1. Enter your `ADMIN_PASSWORD`
 2. Try a prompt like: "Why your phone battery dies at 20%"
+3. **Select a voice** from the dropdown (Elli is default)
-3. Click "Generate Ragebait Video"
+4. Click "Generate Ragebait Video"
-4. Wait 2-3 minutes
+5. Wait 2-3 minutes
-5. Watch your video!
+6. Watch your video!

 ---